Leticia Lee: Anti-Occupy Central

 As a pro-establishment activist, Lee organised a number of movements in support of the Hong Kong government and police and to protest the Occupy Central movement.

 Justice Alliance

-Lee, as convenor of Justice Alliance (established on 27 October 2013, which was organised to support Hong Kong Police), began an 'indefinite hunger strike' on 22 June 2014 at the Central Government Complex in Tamar, to voice her opposition to Occupy Central and urge a stricter government response to it and the protest organised by the pan-democrats earlier that month inside the Legislative Council building.
+Lee, as convenor of Justice Alliance, began an 'indefinite hunger strike' on 22 June 2014 at the Central Government Complex in Tamar, to voice her opposition to Occupy Central and urge a stricter government response to it and the protest organised by the pan-democrats earlier that month inside the Legislative Council building.
 She said during the hunger strike, "Protesters don't think they are violent since they have something to voice out.
 Does that mean they can rob if they have no money, and do such acts in the name of justice?"
 The hunger strike lasted three days; she was hospitalised on 25 June.

 On 2 March 2016, the Justice Alliance announced the expulsion of Lee, its president, on the grounds of embezzlement.